Comprehensive Eye Examinations

 Dry eye and its accompanying symptoms are one of the most common chronic problems our patients frequently confront.
 Unfortunately, the prevalence of the condition increases dramatically with age.
 Often the condition presents in long term contact lens wearers who can no longer wear their lenses as long and frequently as they previously did.
 Other times, the symptoms occur in non-contact lens wearers who have trouble maintaining comfortable vision at the computer, in work situations, or normal daily activities.
 In mild cases, a change of contact lens design or supplementation with artificial tear lubrication drops is sufficient to return to normalcy.
 More often, additional measures must be prescribed.

-At Columbia Eye Consultants Optometry, we have advanced technological equipment to diagnose, quantify, demonstrate the causative mechanism behind the condition and offer proven treatment options.
+At Missouri Eye Consultants, we have advanced technological equipment to diagnose, quantify, demonstrate the causative mechanism behind the condition and offer proven treatment options.
 These treatments may include:

 - Lubrication eye drops

 - In-office procedures